 - Recognize the advantages and disadvantages of lighting in different contexts

-- Use natural (sun) light to best effect
+- Use natural light (produced by our old friend, the sun) to best effect

 - Manipulate artificial light to create a desired look and feel